livingdocsIO/documentation/reference-docs/server-configuration/publication-index.md

 - the date logic, in particular sort date and scheduled publishing
 - generic filter values from custom metadata fields that can be used to query

-The definition of the custom indexing is done in the channel-config in a new sub-property of `contentTypes` that is called `publicationIndex`.
+The definition of the custom indexing is done in the server's channel-config in a new sub-property of `contentTypes` that is called `publicationIndex`.
 Below is a sample configuration for an article content-type.

 ```
 publicationIndex: {